AzureADTrent/Asus-C425-Hackintosh/README.md

 This is my personal attempt to get Monteray running on my Asus Chromebook C425.
 This was followed from https://github.com/meghan06/ChromebookOSX

 Make sure to have https://mrchromebox.tech/ setup.
 Remove the battery BEFORE turning off WP if you don't have the SuzyQ cable.
+Make sure to push up the silver connector before pulling up the battery cable from the motherboard.

 Lastly, make sure to add the moteray recovery using the opencore guide and format your USB. https://dortania.github.io/OpenCore-Install-Guide/installer-guide/